Azure/azure-sdk-for-python/sdk/servicebus/azure-servicebus/samples/README.md

 1. Open a terminal window and `cd` to the directory that the samples are saved in.
 2. Set the environment variables specified in the sample file you wish to run.
-3. Follow the usage described in the file, e.g. `python topic_send.py`.
+3. Follow the usage described in the file, e.g. `python send_queue.py`.

-        Note: If the sample in question uses pytest (look for @livetest marks) please run via pytest specifying the test name, and have the servicebus credentials present in environment variables as described in conftest.py.

 ## Next steps